Seizure of Vessel for Forfeiture

 If your boat or vessel was seized for forfeiture, retain an attorney to file a “Motion for Adversarial Preliminary Hearing” or a “Motion for Return of a Seized Boat or Vessel.”

-In some cases, an innocent owner might be entitled to repurchase his vessel from the State for the price of $1.00 pursuant to Section 370.061.
+In some cases, an innocent owner might be entitled to repurchase his vessel from the State for $1.00 pursuant to Section 370.061.

 An attorney can represent you in a claim for a finding that you are the innocent owner of a boat or vessel subject to a seizure for forfeiture.
 The claim triggers an evidentiary hearing requesting a finding that an innocent owner did not know that the boat or vessel was being used illegally.